Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 Quagliarella says he found it odd, then, when one day De Laurentiis called and asked him to move and live closer to the stadium, because "it would stay more quiet for you," Quagliarella recalls, and "you could remain focused on football."

 Why that strange suggestion?, Quagliarella thought.
-Napoli goalkeeper Gennaro Iezzo and defender Luigi Vitale lived nearby, andtheyweren't asked to move closer to the stadium.
+Napoli goalkeeper Gennaro Iezzo and defender Luigi Vitale lived nearby, and they weren't asked to move closer to the stadium.
 Could it be that De Laurentiis had heard the paedophilia rumors?
 Or the cammorristi ones?
 The game-fixing allegations?
 Quagliarella couldn't bring any of it up; it could compromise the investigation.
 But that didn't keep him from obsessing over the possibility.

 Piccolo assured Quagliarella that he was getting closer to solving the mystery.
 Just.
 Hang.
 On.